Low beam vs. high beam — what’s the difference?

 Can low and high beams be in the same bulb?

 Most vehicles use two bulbs on each side, making up four bulbs for the front headlight.
 Newer car models typically use a single bulb.
 A single bulb offers both low and high beams ( a dual function) by using a double filament lamp.
+It also has a bit to do with types of headlights, since modern cars with LED lights don’t require independent high-beam bulbs like cars with halogen lights.

 When the low beam gets turned on, the filament at the top switches on and gets angled upwards towards the reflector or projector and then inclined downward onto the road.
 When the high beam gets switched on, both filaments switch on and reflect light in a straight outward position in a conical shape.